 Service Scenarios

-In the course of the EGI Engage project different marketplace usage scenarios were developed based on the experience of EGI working with research resource users and providers.
+In the course of the EGI-Engage project different marketplace usage scenarios were developed based on the experience of EGI working with research resource users and providers.
 These usage scenarios were then used to formulate detailed requirements for the system.

 Related Work